 In 2020, the European Commission emphasised the importance of continuously monitoring the safety and effectiveness of vaccines in the EU/EEA and called on ECDC and EMA to develop a structured post-authorisation monitoring platform for vaccines, prioritising COVID-19 vaccines.
 In November 2020, the European Commission proposed to the European Parliament and the Council of the EU a change to the mandates of EMA and ECDC in the context of its COVID-19 lessons learned package and the creation of a European Health Union, empowering the two agencies to jointly coordinate independent vaccine monitoring studies.

-As a result, ECDC started building infrastructure to perform COVID-19 vaccine effectiveness (VE) studies at the end of 2020, utilising the lessons learned from other VE studies.
-The infrastructure aims to build a system to regularly monitor VE and perform studies in different settings, and depending on the setting, to provide information on different outcomes (severe disease, moderate disease, infection transmission, etc).
-Many critical questions remain about the effectiveness of COVID-19 vaccines in real-world settings.
-These questions can only be answered in post-marketing VE studies.
+As a result, at the end of 2020, utilising the lessons learned from other vaccine effectiveness studies, ECDC started building infrastructure to perform COVID-19 vaccine effectiveness studies.
+The infrastructure aims to build a system to regularly monitor vaccine effectiveness and perform studies in different settings, and depending on the setting, to provide information on different outcomes (severe disease, moderate disease, infection, transmission, etc).
+The studies have been embedded in a project called VEBIS (Vaccine Effectiveness, Burden and Impact Studies).

-This generic protocol is primarily intended to guide the implementation of ECDC-funded studies.
+This protocol is primarily intended to guide the implementation of ECDC-funded studies.
 However, ECDC encourages the active endorsement and implementation of this protocol also beyond ECDC-funded studies to strengthen the evidence base for future policy decisions.
 The use of consistent protocols will facilitate the comparability of study results across studies, countries, and study sites.